kerendian/Recipe-by-Ingredient-web-app/README.md

 # Recipe-by-Ingredient
 ## The idea

- A food recipe web application using react.
+A food recipe web application using React.

 ## Description